How to Choose an Heirloom Engagement Ring That Lasts for Generations

 Setting Styles Built to Last Generations

 The solitaire engagement ring — a single diamond in a four or six-prong setting — is the most enduring design in the history of fine jewelry.
 It has been the dominant engagement ring style for over a century and shows no sign of changing.
-Its simplicity is its strength: the design focuses entirely on the diamond, and there is nothing trend-specific to date it.
+Three-stone settings and hidden halos are also excellent heirloom choices.

 Craftsmanship: The Invisible Difference